BARRUP logo

 Barnt Green Station

 Barnt Green station was opened in 1844.
 It stands at the junction of the Redditch branch of the Cross-City Line and the Cross Country Route.
-The station was threatened with closure following the publication of the Beeching Report in 1963 but subsequently reprieved.
+Threatened with closure following the 1963 Beeching Report, it was reprieved.

 Barnt Green